ljkeller/ljkeller/README.md

 ## Hi there!
 I'm Lucas Keller

-I'm a systems engineer with a passion for learning and computer science.
+I'm a **systems engineer** with a passion for learning and computer science.
 Currently, I'm studying deep learning, algorithms, and web development- mostly through projects and lots of reading.
 I'm always focused on expanding my skillset and utilizing new technologies to get results.

-Profesionally, I'm a c++ systems programmer, thus projects here are mostly prototypes/experiments.
+Profesionally, I'm a c++ Systems/Embedded Engineer, thus projects here are mostly prototypes/experiments to mix it up.

 ## Technologies & Tools
-- Programming Languages: C++, Python > java, JS, C
+- **Programming Languages**: C++, Python > java, JS, C
-- Operating Systems: Linux > Mac > Windows
+- **Operating Systems**: Linux > Mac > Windows
-- Libraries: Boost, PyTorch, FastAI
+- **Libraries**: C++ Boost > Node.js, FastAI, PyTorch
-- Databases: Some MongoDB, MySQL
+- **Databases**: Some MongoDB, MySQL

 ## Fun Projects
 ### [DunderAI](https://github.com/ljkeller/DunderQueryin): Utilizing language models to predict what character from 'The Office' would say that quote